 SLA awards a limited number of scholarships that may be applied against tuition accounts, but these are limited.
-Please communicate with the school Treasurer in order to explore alternate funding streams for tuition fees.
+Please communicate with the school Treasurer in order to explore alternate funding streams for tuition fees, and to gain access to our Worthy Student Scholarship application form.